areenraj/feedback-flow-control-openfoam/README.md

 ## Results and Inference
 ### Velocity Contours and Wake Structures
 For the case of reduced velocity 5.5 and a fixed $k^* = 2$, we have the following velocity contours.
 The wake structure is also analyzed by the plots of the Z component of the vorticity.
 We can clearly see a 2P mode for very low vibrational amplitude and a coalesced 2P mode for higher amplitude vibrations, even for the rotating case.
-In the case of U* = 4.8, the coalescence happens earlier compared the to the higher reduced velocity case.

 https://github.com/areenraj/feedback-flow-control-openfoam/assets/80944803/c6506ad4-2e8d-4e6e-9e0c-5e495b4473e7